Nobsmoke123/Nobsmoke123/README.md

 # Hi there 👋

 ## About Me
-I'm Donald Mezie, also known as Cobalt9 online.
 I'm a passionate, detail-oriented, and ambitious Senior Software Developer with expertise in designing and architecting enterprise-grade software solutions.
 I thrive on innovation and enjoy tackling complex challenges to build scalable, reliable, and robust systems.
 My professional journey has equipped me with in-depth experience in backend development, microservices architecture, and cutting-edge tools like AWS, Kubernetes, NATS, and Node.js with TypeScript.
 I focus on delivering exceptional user experiences while maintaining a clean and maintainable codebase.

 ### 🔭 What I'm Currently Working On